Visa requirements for German citizens

 German identity card (2024), valid for travelling to most European countries.

-Visa requirements for German citizens are administrative entry restrictions by the authorities of other states placed on citizens of Germany.
+Visa requirements for Germany citizens are administrative entry restrictions by the authorities of other states placed on citizens of Germany.

-As of 10 September 2025, German citizens had visa-free or visa-on-arrival access to 187 countries and territories.
+As of 2026, German citizens had visa-free or visa-on-arrival access to 185 countries and territories.
 According to the Henley Passport Index, the German passport ranked 4th in the world for travel freedom, tied for the highest ranking among all European Union member states alongside those of Belgium, Denmark, Finland, France, Ireland, Italy, Luxembourg, the Netherlands, and Spain.